angulardart/site-angulardart/src/_codelabs/ng2/1-skeleton.md

 <div class="trydart-step-details" markdown="1">
 <aside class="alert alert-success" markdown="1">
 <i class="fa fa-lightbulb-o"> </i> **Tip** <br>
-This code lab uses a 2-column format if your window is wide enough.
+This codelab uses a 2-column format if your window is wide enough.
 The left column contains instructions that assume you are using WebStorm.
 The right column contains **Key information**&mdash;
 concepts and background information.